Fatima-css/aws-s3-cloudfront/README.md

 **Configuration Process**:
 (During CloudFront distribution creation, I used the legacy console settings to demonstrate the HTTP to HTTPS redirect and default behavior in the new console if needed)
-* **Origin Domain:** S3 website endpoint: (`csa-static-resume.s3-website-us-east-1.amazonaws.com`)
+* **Origin Domain:** csa-static-resume.s3-website-us-east-1.amazonaws.com
 * **Viewer Protocol Policy:** "Redirect HTTP to HTTPS" to ensure that any requests coming in over an unsecure HTTP connection are automatically redirected to a secure HTTPS connection.
-* **SSL Certificate:** Utilized the default "AWS Certificate Manager (ACM) certificate" which provides free, automatically managed SSL certificates for CloudFront distributions.
+* **SSL Certificate:** Utilized the default automatically managed SSL certificates for CloudFront distributions.
 Which CloudFront provides by default for its .cloudfront.net domain.
 ![Screenshot of the CloudFront legacy console](CDN%20legacy%20console.png)

 >> After the initial CloudFront configuration, I attempted to access the CloudFront domain name and encountered an error.
 The issue was that when a user requests the root URL (`/`), CloudFront needs to know which object to serve as the default.